 Plastics: Material-Specific Data

 Plastics are a rapidly growing segment of municipal solid waste (MSW).
-While plastics are found in all major MSW categories, the containers and packaging category has the most plastic tonnage at over 14 million tons in 2015.
+While plastics are found in all major MSW categories, the containers and packaging category had the most plastic tonnage at over 14 million tons in 2017.
 This category includes bags, sacks and wraps; other packaging; polyethylene terephthalate (PET) bottles and jars; high-density polyethylene (HDPE) natural bottles; and other containers.
 Manufacturers also use plastic in durable goods, such as appliances, furniture, casings of lead-acid batteries and other products.
 EPA does not include plastics in transportation products, other than lead-acid batteries, in this analysis.

 Plastics are found in nondurable products, such as disposable diapers, trash bags, cups, utensils, medical devices and household items like such as shower curtains.
 The plastic food service items are generally made of clear or foamed polystyrene, while trash bags are made of high-density polyethylene (HDPE) or low-density polyethylene (LDPE).
 A wide variety of other resins are used in other nondurable goods.
 See definitions of durable goods, nondurable goods, and containers and packaging.

 Plastic resins are also used in a variety of container and packaging products, such as PET beverage bottles, HDPE bottles for milk and water, and a wide variety of other resin types used in other plastic containers, bags, sacks, wraps and lids.

 This web page is a brief summary of plastic materials-specific data.
 For more comprehensive information, see the 2016 and 2017 Data Tables on the Advancing Sustainable Materials Management: Facts and Figures Report page.